aurokk/exhaustive-switch-on-enums/README.md

 ## Treat warnings as errors

-Also, you can make compiler treat warning about not-exhaustive switch as error this way.
+Also, you can make a compiler treat the warning as an error, like this:

 ```
 <PropertyGroup>